NESCent/2014-05-08-datacarpentry/lessons/scripting/05-script.md

 > keyboard.
 When editing programs, therefore, you must either use a plain
 > text editor, or be careful to save files as plain text.

-What if we want to select lines from an arbitrary file?
-We could edit `middle.sh` each time to change the filename, but that would probably take longer than just retyping the command.
+What if we want to count columns in an arbitrary file?
+We could edit `numcols.sh` each time to change the filename, but that would probably take longer than just retyping the command.
+Instead, let's edit `numcol.sh` and replace `surveys.csv` with a special variable called `$1`:
-Instead,
-let's edit `middle.sh` and replace `cholesterol.pdb` with a special variable called `$1`:

 ~~~
 $ cat middle.sh